judechays/STADL/readme.md

 ##### SAC `ntspsac`

-We can also compare the previous models with a SAC specification using the function `ntspsac`, which returns a list of output from the function `sacsarlm` from the `spatialreg` package.
+We can also compare the previous models with a SAC specification using the wrapper function $\texttt{ntspsac}$, which returns a list of output using the function $\texttt{sacsarlm}$ from the `spatialreg` package.

-With the SAC model we can see that we reject the null for *λ* with 95% of confidence, and the null for *ρ* with 99% of confidence → **clustering in the disturbances by allowing them to follow a spatial AR process**.
+With the SAC model we can see that we reject the null hypothesis for $\lambda=0$ with 95% confidence, and the null for  $\rho=0$ with 99% confidence $\rightarrow$  **clustering in the disturbances by allowing them to follow a spatial AR process**.

 ``` r
 sac_reex <- ntspsac(reg,wm)